keylime/enhancements/91-ignore-path-for-ima.md

 know that this has succeeded?
 -->

-Allow users to only state a filename to be measured and not the full path.
+Allow users to only state a filename to be measured and not always the full path.

 ### Non-Goals